hoangatuan/MemoryLeaksCheck/README.md

 ## Why I used Maestro?

-1. I need to testing tool which doesn't kill the program after the testing finished execution.
+1. I need a testing tool which doesn't kill the program after the testing finished execution.
 And Maestro support that.
 Also Maestro is very to integrated & used.
 2. I've tried to used XCUItest, which is really promissing.
 Based on this [WWDC video](https://developer.apple.com/videos/play/wwdc2021/10180/) from Apple, XCUITest even allows us to capture the stacktrace & generate a memgraph.
 However, I've tried to follow the video but Xcode didn't generate any memgraph.
  => I'm working on this.